kartik-v/yii2-widget-rangeinput/README.md

 The RangeInput widget is a customized range slider control widget based on HTML5 range input.
 The widget enhances the default HTML range input with various features including the following:

-* Specially styled for Bootstrap 3.0 with customizable caption showing the output of the control.
+* Specially styled for Bootstrap 3.x and Bootstrap 4.x with customizable caption showing the output of the control.
 * Ability to prepend and append addons (very useful to show the min and max ranges, and the slider measurement unit).
 * Allow the input to be changed both via the control or the text box.
 * Automatically degrade to normal text input for unsupported Internet Explorer versions.